Article by Octavius Black, Co-founder and Exec Chair MindGym. This article originally appeared in People Management, February 2026.

 8. “We’re different” bespoke HR

-Adopt proven solutions and wrap them in corporate colours if needed.
+Adopt proven solutions and wrap them in corporate colours if you need to.
 Customise as little as you can get away with.

 9. HR tech without high adoption or measurable ROI within 12 months